DSC01584.jpg

 Oscar Perry Abello is a journalist covering alternative economic models and policies in cities across the country.
 He is currently senior economic justice correspondent for Next City, an independent, not-for-profit, online publication covering cities from the lens of social, racial and environmental justice.
 His writing has also appeared in Yes!
 Magazine, City & State New York, Impact Alpha, Shelterforce, and other outlets.

 Oscar is a child of immigrants descended from the former colonial subjects of the Spanish and U.S. imperial regimes in the Philippines.
 He was born in New York City, and raised in the inner-ring suburbs of Philadelphia.
 He has a bachelor's degree from Villanova University, where he majored in economics and minored in peace and justice studies.
 He spent several years embedded in the international development industry before transitioning into journalism full-time in 2015.
-He currently lives in Washington Heights with his domestic partner and the two most photogenic kitties in the world.
+He currently lives in the Washington Heights neighborhood of New York City with his domestic partner and the two most photogenic kitties in the world.

 IMG_9516.jpeg